 The most recent actuarial valuation for funding purposes was prepared as at July 1, 2011 by William M. Mercer Limited.
 A copy of the valuation was filed with the Financial Services Commission of Ontario, Pension Plans Branch as required by the Pension Benefits Act (Ontario).

 5. INVESTMENTS

-The following table summarizes the Plan's pro-rata share of investments at fair value and cost:
+The following table summarizes the Master Trust Fund's investments at fair value and cost: